owowouwu/VRS-Estimation-of-Birth-Death-Processes/README.md

 # Background

 I undertook a research project under The University of Melbourne's Mathematics and Statistics Department in summer Dec 2020 - Feb 2021.
-This repository has what I partially implemented in a paper by [Crawford et al.]
+This repository has what I partially implemented in a paper by Crawford linked below.

 ## Introduction
    A birth death process (BDP) is a continuous time Markov chain which models the number of particles in a system.
 This number can either transition up or down one step at random according to a sequence of birth-rates and death-rates, depending on the population.